vistle/vistle/README.md

 -tui
 : start a command line user interface on rank 0

-You can connect a user interface to a running VISTLE session later on:
+You can connect a user interface to a running Vistle session later on:

       gui localhost 31093